Operation Independence: 1976

 On 19 October, the Compañía de Monte's commander, Lionel MacDonald, was gunned down along two other fighters.
-Throughout 1976, a total of 24 patrol battles took place, resulting in the deaths of at least 74 guerrillas and 18 soldiers and policemen in Tucumán Province.
+Throughout 1976, a total of 24 gun-battles took place in Tucumán province, resulting in the deaths of at least 74 guerrillas and 18 soldiers and policemen in Tucumán Province.
+1976 would prove to be a costly year for the Argentine Armed Forces and police with 156 officers, NCOs, conscripts and police agents killed combating left wing guerrillas and militants throughout Argentina.